-There are other weapons mentioned in ancient mythologies which could really exist to this day, lending creditability to the Euhemerism theory.
+There are other devices mentioned in ancient mythologies which could really exist to this day, lending creditability to the Euhemerism theory.
 The Norse god Odin and his spear called Grungir was known to never miss its mark.
 Eerily similar to modern missile technologies that use pin-point laser or heat guided radar to hit targets without failure.
-Also, Odin's bow shooting 10 arrows every pull could be considered an ancient description of modern rapid fire weapons.
+Also, Odin's bow shooting 10 arrows every pull could be considered an ancient description of modern rapid fire devices.
 Even Odin's sword, capable of cutting an anvil in two, is not a far-fetched idea.
-Apollo's far-shooting silver bow might also be considered a weapon of the missile launching type except for one issue.
-His bow could also heal, something of which modern weapons are not designed to do.
+Apollo's far-shooting silver bow might also be considered a device of the missile launching type except for one issue.
+His bow could also heal, something of which modern versions are not designed to do.
 Coupled with the archery are poisoned arrows of Heracles (known as Hercules in Roman), and Ysbaddadan's venomous spears.
-Both of these present the idea of applying chemicals to weapons to enhance their destructive powers.
+Both of these present the idea of applying chemicals to enhance their powers.

 † Article 4-1